Key Stage 4

 Next up we look at our living world, from the small ecosystems of the UK to the rainforests of South America and the cold environments of the polar and tundra regions we look at the characteristics of these environments and the impacts humans are having on them.

-These leads into an in depth study of the physical processes that have shaped the UK both at the coast and through rivers.
-Students find out about the unique landforms these processes cause and again link this to the actions of people and look at how we might manage these moving forward.
+Finally in Year 10, we complete an in-depth study of the physical processes that have shaped the UK both at the coast and in river valleys.
+Students find out about the unique landforms these processes cause and again link this to the actions of people and look at how we might manage the risks associated with coastal erosion and flooding moving forward.

 Year 11